 - If You make any claim knowing it to be false or fraudulent in any respect including, but not limited to, the cost of repair services, no coverage shall exist for such claim and the Cellular Telephone Protection benefit may be canceled.

 - Once you report an occurrence of the incident, a claim file will be opened and shall remain open for six months from the date of the incident.
 No payment will be made on a claim that is not completely substantiated in the manner required by the Benefit Administrator within six months of the date of the incident.

 Do you have to buy the cell phone with your Chase Ink card?

 No, you only need to pay your cell phone bill with the Chase Ink Preferred in order for the benefit to kick in.

 Does the Ink Cash have this benefit?

 The Chase Ink Cash is a great card but unfortunately it does not provide cell phone protection.
-Also, the Chase Sapphire Preferred and the Chase Sapphire Reserve also do not provide these benefits.
+Also, the Chase Sapphire Preferred (full card review) and the Chase Sapphire Reserve also do not provide these benefits.

 Other cards that provide cell phone insurance